actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 ==========

 CloudnetPy is available from `PyPI
 <https://pypi.org/project/cloudnetpy/>`_, the Python package index.
-It allows a pip-based
-installation.
 CloudnetPy requires Python 3.7 or newer.

 Installation
 ------------